Maldives Idylls

 Food & drink

 Three restaurants plus two bars and the destination-dining programme.
-The main restaurant runs the all-day buffet plus à la carte rotation including breakfast, lunch, and the dinner-themed-evening pattern; the speciality restaurant runs the dedicated fine-dining configuration on rotation; the Teppanyaki venue (raised on stilts over the lagoon) runs the Japanese theatre-cooking programme.
+Hauptrestaurant is the main international all-day venue with the breakfast, lunch, and dinner buffet rotation.
+Nooma is the international dinner-only à la carte specialty venue.
+The Teppanyaki restaurant (raised on stilts over the lagoon) runs the Japanese theatre-cooking programme at lunch and dinner.

 Two bars round out the food-and-beverage inventory: the main pool bar and the Sundowner peninsula bar for the sunset cocktail programme.
 The Robinson all-inclusive plan covers premium spirits, wines by the glass, and the mini-bar restocking; the trip-end bill predictability is the structural feature.